 Is Public a Safe Brokerage Firm?

-Public.com is a broker that has a somewhat different style of investing compared to most others.
-Its app, the way you buy stocks, and the social features are all uncommon.
-Because these features are different, some people wonder if Public.com can be trusted or if it’s a scam.
-We’re here to say that Public.com is not a scam.
+Public.com is a broker that has a slightly different approach to investing than most other brokers.
+The app, the process of buying stocks, and the social features are all quite unique.
+Given its differences from the norm, some may wonder if Public.com can be trusted or if it’s a scam.
+We’re here to tell you that Public.com is not a scam.

 Here’s why.